 In this context, assertions of constitutionally protected Métis Aboriginal rights in B.C. west of the Rocky Mountains, and related agreements with the Crown, risk undermining First Nations.

 MNBC’s claims are strikingly similar to the way the Crown itself justifies its ostensible entitlement to lands, resources, and jurisdiction west of the Rocky Mountains — recent historic and current occupation supposedly displaces the laws, legal systems, and systems of governance of First Nations.
 MNBC must not utilize a justification that is eerily reminiscent of the doctrines of discovery and terra nullius to advance its interests at the expense of First Nations.

 In defence of our Métis Nation and the territorial integrity of First Nations west of the Rocky Mountains, I believe it’s time we call out this Métis colonialism.
 We must demand better from our kin and family, including my own.

 If not, our children and grandchildren will face the inevitable consequences of our failure to be good guests in this place of refuge.

-Image of the Skeena River provided by Stephen Mussell
+Feature Image: Skeena River, provided by Stephen Mussell